bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MySQL
 #####

-We recommend MariaDB, since it's compatible with MySQL, and it's more compatible with Bugzilla.
-If you instead want to use MySQL, you will need MySQL version 5.0.15 or higher, but not MySQL 8 or higher.
+It is strongly advised to use MariaDB which is a drop-in replacement for MySQL and is fully compatible with Bugzilla.
+If MySQL must be used, be aware that the minimum required version is MySQL 5.0.15 and that MySQL 8 or higher cannot be used at this time.

-A large part of this page mentions MySQL, but it doesn't matter if you use MariaDB or MySQL, the commands are gonna be the same.
+All commands in this document work regardless of whether MySQL or MariaDB are used.

 It's possible to test which version of MySQL you have installed with: